philpagel/ut8803e/README.md

 addresses your issue.
 It makes sense to first discuss the issue before you get to work with coding.
 Please open a new branch for your pull request – do not use `main`.

+The UNI-T documentation suggests that, with some modifications, this *may* work with other models, too:

+* UT8802/UT8802N
+* UT632/UT632N
+* UT803/UT803N
+* UT804/UT804N

+Unfortunately, I do not have access to any of those models so I may be wrong.
+If you have one of them and are willing to help, please get in touch.